sandoba/sandoba/README.md

 SANDOBA//EBUSINESS SOLUTIONS offers **full stack web development** from 🏙 **Berlin, Germany**, since 2002, specific to each customers individual needs.
 We are your specialist for **eBusiness**, **eCommerce** (shopping cart solutions), **Content Management Systems** (CMS), **APIs**, **Data Science / AI**, **project outsourcing** and much more.
 Our focus though is on modern, lightning fast **PHP frameworks such as Symfony & Shopware** & **custom, tailor made solutions**.
 With the extremely flexible and powerful PHP framework Symfony you are at the technological forefront and your projects can grow with no end in sight.
 Symfony-based Shopware enables you to run online shops that adapt to your requirements.
 Services are available in German and English for domestic and international customers.

-We usually **work on behalf of other agencies**, rolling out new projects together, refactoring/migrating/upgrading existing projects, automating procedures to limit manual daily tasks, crunching numbers for big data sets (e.g. for visualization/dashboards), gathering new data on web scale (through our custom crawling infrastructure and a META API platform connecting hundreds of external APIs), code analysis etc.
+We usually **work on behalf of other agencies**, rolling out new projects together, refactoring / migrating / upgrading existing projects, automating procedures to limit manual daily tasks, crunching numbers for big data sets (e.g. for visualization/dashboards), gathering new data on web scale (through our custom crawling infrastructure and a META API platform connecting hundreds of external APIs), code analysis etc.

-If you are a retail customer, SANDOBA is also glad to be your competent solution provider and project partner for PHP/Symfony/Shopware projects.
+If you are a retail customer, SANDOBA is also glad to be your competent solution provider and project partner for PHP / Symfony / Shopware projects.

 Get in contact if you'd like to lift your projects or your customers projects to the next level.